Dr Jesse Kigozi

 Biography

-Before joining the Health Economics Unit, Jesse qualified with a Bsc (Hons) in Statistics from Makerere University, Uganda.
-He went on to work in data management for a clinical research center (JCRC) In Uganda.
+Before joining the Health Economics Unit, Jesse qualified with a Bsc (Hons) in Statistics and economics from Makerere University, Uganda.
+He went on to work in data management and as a health economist for a clinical research center (JCRC) In Uganda.

 In 2006, Jesse obtained an MSc in Health Economics and Health Policy from the University of Birmingham.
-He then worked in monitoring and evaluation and economic evaluation roles within various projects in developing countries.
+He then worked in monitoring and evaluation and economic evaluation roles within various projects in developing countries and as a health economist in JCRC.

 In 2010, Jesse joined the Health Economics Unit, University of Birmingham as a Doctoral Researcher.
 His research exploring the Economics of Low Back Pain was funded by Arthritis Research UK Primary Care Centre, Keele University and the University of Birmingham.

-Jesse took up his current role as a Research Fellow within the University of Birmingham in 2013 after his doctoral research.
-Jesse currently works in collaboration with the Arthritis Research UK Primary Care Centre at Keele University on a number of trial-based studies within musculoskeletal disease.
+Jesse took up the role of a Research Fellow within the University of Birmingham in 2013 after his doctoral research.
+Jesse worked in collaboration with the Arthritis Research UK Primary Care Centre at Keele University on a number of trial-based studies within musculoskeletal disease and mental health.
 He also works on methods for assessing productivity costs within economic evaluation and the evaluation of workplace interventions directed at improving the health of workers.
+He was promoted to the assistant professor role in Health Economics in 2022, and to an Associate Professorship in Health Economics in 2023.

 Teaching

-Jesse is the Assistant Director of Teaching for the Masters in Health Economics and Health Policy and Health Economics and Econometrics and the Health Economics module lead for the Msc in Health Economics and Econometrics.
+Jesse is the Deputy Director of Teaching for the Masters in Health Economics and Health Policy and Health Economics and Econometrics and the Health Economics module lead for the Msc in Dissertations Module.

 Postgraduate supervision

-Jesse is willing to supervise doctoral research students in the following areas:
+Jesse is primarily interested in supervising doctoral research students in the following areas:

 • Evaluative research (effectiveness and cost-effectiveness analysis)